Azeban

-Azeban is a lower-level trickster spirit in Abenaki mythology.
+Azeban (also spelled Azban, Asban or Azaban), or "the Raccoon," is a lower-level trickster spirit in Abenaki mythology.
 The traditional homeland of the Abenaki is Wobanakik (Place of the Dawn), what is now called northern New England, southern Quebec, New Brunswick and Nova Scotia.
-Azeban (also spelled Azban, Asban or Azaban) is a raccoon, the Abenaki trickster figure.
+Azeban is a raccoon, the Abenaki trickster figure.
 Pronounced ah-zuh-bahn.
 Azeban does many foolish and/or mischievous things in Abenaki folktales, but unlike animal tricksters in some other tribes, is not dangerous or malevolent.

 Azeban deceives animals and other beings for food or other services.